ease-crc/openease/README.md

 An example query could look like this:

 ```
-/items/articles?fields=*, author.*&sort=sort,-publication_date&limit=3
+/items/articles?fields=*,author.*&sort=sort,-publication_date&limit=3
 ```

 Which would fetch the three latest articles with all their exposed fields.

-For more details on how the CMS and its API work check out the [openEASE cms repository](https://github.com/ease-crc/openease_cms) and official [directus docs](https://docs.directus.io/reference/introduction.html).
+For more details on how the CMS and its API work check out the [openEASE CMS repository](https://github.com/ease-crc/openease_cms) and official [directus docs](https://docs.directus.io/reference/introduction.html).

 #### Development with Local CMS